 Contact: Dr Fred Mtenzi

-There are a number of other areas where research is undertaken in the School of Computing.
+There are a number of other areas where research is undertaken in the School of Computer Science.
 These include the following:

 - Music Information Retrieval